ufal/npfl129/labs/README.md

 Cheating is **strictly prohibited** and any student found cheating will be punished.
 The punishment can involve failing the whole course, or, in grave cases, being expelled from the faculty.
-While discussing assignments with any classmate is fine, each team must complete the assignments **by itself**, without using code it did not write (unless explicitly allowed).
-Of course, inside a team you are expected to share code and submit indentical solutions.
+While discussing assignments with any classmate is fine, each team must complete the assignments **themselves**, without using code they did not write (unless explicitly allowed).
+Of course, inside a team you are expected to share code and submit identical solutions.